MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootImage.md

 ```

 ### -Name

-Specifies the name of a new boot image.
+Specify the name of the boot image.

 ```yaml
 Type: String